chaiexe/TryHackMe-Write-ups/OWASP-Top-10-2021/10-Server-Side-Request-Forgery/Readme.md

 - **Communicate with non-HTTP services**, potentially leading to critical attacks like remote code execution (RCE) if the target service is vulnerable.

-Attackers can use SSRF as a pivot point to move laterally within the internal network — mapping out systems, services, and vulnerabilities that are normally hidden from outside access.
+Attackers can use SSRF as a pivot point to move laterally within the internal network, mapping out systems, services, and vulnerabilities that are normally hidden from outside access.

-In short:
+**In short:**
-**SSRF is when the attacker turns the server into their personal proxy** for sending malicious requests.
+SSRF is when the attacker turns the server into their personal proxy for sending malicious requests.
 The mindset behind it is "I can’t reach those internal systems myself... but maybe you can, server."

 <p align="center">+++++++++</p>